 Stephani Chetcuti, Board President/Executive Director/Stuck’s Head Sticktress

-Stephani Sarnoski has graduate degrees from Northern Arizona University and the Phoenix Institute of Herbal Medicine and Acupuncture.
-She is a Licensed Acupuncturist in the state of Arizona and an NCCAOM Diplomate in Acupuncture.
-She is extensively trained in Traditional Chinese Medicine, Master Tung, Acu-Detox and Trigger Point (Dry Needling) styles of acupuncture.
+Stephani Checuti (Sarnoski) has graduate degrees from Northern Arizona University and the Phoenix Institute of Herbal Medicine and Acupuncture.
+They are a Licensed Acupuncturist in the state of Arizona and an NCCAOM Diplomate in Acupuncture.
+Stephani is also extensively trained in Traditional Chinese Medicine, Master Tung, Acu-Detox and Trigger Point (Dry Needling) styles of acupuncture.
+They founded Stuck in 2015 and as of 2021 have provided 36,000 affordable treatments to the community.